Resources

 First things first!
 Remove and store the cheap white plastic blinds.
 You’ll need to re-hang them right before move-out day.
 If you’re like many other military families and travel with various curtain sets from previous homes, it's time to dig in and make them work in your new house

-Try these ideas to repurpose curtains:
+Ideas to repurpose curtains:

 • Dye light curtains for a richer color.
-It's a fast and inexpensive DIY project
+It's a fast and inexpensive DIY project.

 • Add a swath of about one to two feet of contrasting fabric to existing short curtains to create a dramatic look.
 Make this a no-sew project by using fusible bonding web that permanently glues fabric together with the steam of an iron.

-• If you’re responsible for filling in a drill or nail holes when you leave, use tension rods in the interior window casings instead of traditional curtain hardware.
+• If you’re responsible for filling in drill or nail holes when you leave, use tension rods in the interior window casings instead of traditional curtain hardware.

 If your traveling curtain box doesn’t have a set of bold window coverings, hunt for an inexpensive pair that makes a statement.
 If you have low ceilings, find a colorful graphic or floral print to hang several inches above the window to extend to the floor to make the room feel bigger.
 In some rooms, small windows can become a focal point by using one pair of curtains to frame multiple little windows, visually equating them to one large window.

-Unless the home is brand new, shampooing can only resurrect so much from cheap military housing grade carpet.
+Unless the home is brand new, shampooing can only resurrect so much from cheap military housing-grade carpet.
 Adding room rugs will put another barrier between your family and another family’s leftover messes.
 If the carpet happens to be new, area rugs help block harmful chemicals from your family’s skin.

 Add Charming Accessories